 Where did you study and develop your skills?

-Aside from being self-taught, I was able to learn art through the education system and developed my skills through competitions as well.
-During elementary school, I started going to Shao Nian Gong (school of extracurricular art programs for youth) after school and during grade 4-5, I began participating national art competitions and exhibitions.
+Aside from being self-taught, I was able to learn the art through the education system and developed my skills through competitions as well.
+During elementary school, I started going to Shao Nian Gong (school of extracurricular art programs for youth) after school and during grade 4-5, I began participating in national art competitions and exhibitions.
 By high school, I was able to take art classes and continued attending Shao Nian Gong.
 I attended Tianjin Mei Shu Xue Yuan (Tianjin Academy of Fine Arts) and graduated with a degree in lithography.

 What does painting mean to you?